 16. Sleep in Manhattan

-This probably won’t surprise you but the best place to base yourself during your first time in New York is Manhattan.
+This probably won’t surprise you but the best place to base yourself during your first time in New York is Manhattan, especially if you’re only spending a weekend in New York.
 I’d advise staying as close to a subway station as possible as you will rely on the subway a lot during your trip.
-Anywhere near Times Square is a great bet because it’s super central to loads of attractions.
+Anywhere near Times Square is a great bet because it’s super central to loads of attractions, plus there are so many great things to do in Times Square alone as it is.

 We stayed in an Airbnb just a 10-minute walk from Times Square.
 This was the best of both worlds because we were really central but also stayed on a really quiet street which made for a great nights sleep.
 Plus, the Airbnb boasted the most incredible rooftop with views across Manhattan.
 And the best part is that we had the whole thing to ourselves!
 What a dream.